 You are here

-Craft Alliance provides:
+Craft Alliance Offers:

-· A free private studio space (180 square feet) valued at $3,390 for 6 months including parking.
+· A semi-private studio space including parking.

 · A wide variety of teaching opportunities are available through Craft Alliance Center of Art + Design’s Education Center and Community Outreach Programs.

 · During the residency, artists’ creative work is represented by Craft Alliance Center of Art + Design and may be considered for sales in the Delmar Gallery Shop.

 · A group exhibition at the end of the residency cycle presented in the exhibition gallery.

 Resident Artist Responsibilities:

 · A minimum of 16 hours of work each week during regularly scheduled times.
 This includes: working in the gallery shop, studio maintenance and assisting with classes and events.

 · Must be in the studio at least 15 hours per week.

 · Participate in our annual gala and donate one piece to our silent auction.